 - Help hold Southern California Edison accountable for their actions.

-Call Bridgford, Gleason & Artinian Today For More Information
+Call Bridgford, Gleason & Artinian To Speak With an Eaton Wildfire Lawyer Today

 If you were affected by the Eaton Fire in Los Angeles County, call Bridgford, Gleason & Artinian to learn how we may be able to help you get the compensation you deserve.
 Don’t go it alone in the devastating aftermath of the Eaton wildfire, call us at (949) 831-6611 to schedule your free consultation.